Delhi snatched everything away: Nirbhaya's parents seek time-bound justice

 Nirbhaya rape case: Tihar jail official approaches other prisons for hangman

-"The reason people celebrated was because justice is delayed and they felt at least somewhere it was delivered on time.
+"The reason people celebrated was that justice is delayed and they felt at least somewhere it was delivered on time.
 Even I had rejoiced at that time," she says.
 For seven years, her parents will not have to go through the same trauma that we are going through, she says.
 "If you look at it from the legal point she did not get justice but at least her family would be at peace that they are no longer alive," she says.

 Talking about her family, Nirbhaya's mother said they had to send their sons out for studies as they were quite depressed after the incident.
 "But her memories give us the will to fight.
 The people have supported us," says the mother.
-She says parents have a a huge role to play in shaping their children and telling them to respect women.
-Although it has been seven years since laws were made, the mentality is yet to change, she says.
-"Boys are not questioned when they step out late but restrictions are imposed on women.
-We always prioritised our daughter over our sons," she said.
-New Delhi, Dec 16: It has been seven years to that fateful day when their daughter - who came to be known as 'Nirbhaya' - was brutally gangraped and thrown off a bus, but her parents still await justice.
-The tag of rape capital became all the more pronounced after the Nirbhaya incident but her parents say it is a pan-India problem and cannot bring themselves to hate the national capital, which snatched their child.

-"Delhi snatched everything away.
-But we cannot hate Delhi since our state Uttar Pradesh has also been seeing such incidents.There is no place in the world where we can go where such incidents do not happen.
-You cannot hate the entire world," says Nirbhaya's mother.
-But they hope and pray that things improve for the better.
-In the last few days, they have seen a bit of hope, with reports saying the four accused in the case might be hanged soon.

-"There is no time-bound procedure for filing mercy or review petitions.
-There should be a fixed duration of cases," he says.
-He says it is understandable that trial courts take time because they have to hear both parties and examine evidence, but high courts and Supreme Court should not take time since they only have to examine the judgement of the lower court.
-"It should not go on for long and should be made online.
-Cases in HC and SC should not go on for more than a fortnight," he adds.

-When talks about instant justice arise, there is also talk about the Hyderabad encounter, where four suspected rapists were shot dead in an encounter by police, which also saw celebrations there.
-Do they agree with such a thing?
-"Whatever punishment they got it was not for burning that daughter so justice was not done," says Nirbhaya's mother.
-"The reason people celebrated was because justice is delayed and they felt at least somewhere it was delivered on time.
-Even I had rejoiced at that time," she says.
-For seven years, her parents will not have to go through the same trauma that we are going through, she says.
-"If you look at it from the legal point she did not get justice but at least her family would be at peace that they are no longer alive," she says.

-Talking about her family, Nirbhaya's mother said they had to send their sons out for studies as they were quite depressed after the incident.
-"But her memories give us the will to fight.
-The people have supported us," says the mother.
-She says parents have a a huge role to play in shaping their children and telling them to respect women.
+She says parents have a huge role to play in shaping their children and telling them to respect women.
 Although it has been seven years since laws were made, the mentality is yet to change, she says.
 "Boys are not questioned when they step out late but restrictions are imposed on women.
 We always prioritised our daughter over our sons," she said.